World Grand Prix 2020: Devon Petersen and Wayne Mardle on the art of coaching in darts

 As the interview finishes, both men are in high spirits, Mardle from The Hub that has honed Petersen's improvements, Petersen with the practice board in view where he says he has fired the winning World Championship double on countless occasions.

-As we prepare to end the meeting we get a little window into the relationship.
-"Do you know what you doing, how you are starting?," says Mardle just a few days out from the notoriously tricky 'rhythm-ruiner' that is the double-to-start Grand Prix.
+As we prepare to end the meeting, we get a little window into the relationship.
+"Do you know what you're doing, how you are starting?," says Mardle just a few days out from the notoriously tricky 'rhythm-ruiner' that is the double-to-start Grand Prix.

 "Yep," says Devon before reeling off an approach that smacks of clarity, routine, practice and belief.
 It is perhaps the last of those that is most pertinent.